willo12/javascript-pagination/README.md

     <script src="{% static "js/products.js" %}"> </script>
 ```

+HTML elements have [Bootstrap](http://getbootstrap.com/) classes by default, but can be customized.

 To display the items, which are referred to as products in the library, include the following ```div``` at the location where you want to display the items in your HTML page: